-The oil from hydraulic gear pump(1) flows into main control valve(2) and then goes to the large chamber of lift cylinder(6) by pushing the load check valve of the spool.
+The oil from hydraulic gear pump(1) flows into main control valve(3) and then goes to the large chamber of lift cylinder(6).

-The oil from the small chamber of lift cylinder(6) returns to hydraulic oil tank(11) at the same time.
+The oil from the small chamber of lift cylinder(6) returns to hydraulic oil tank(12) at the same time.
 When this happens, the forks go up.